fbpx

 While insurance might cover the cost of a destroyed home or other valuables, there can be additional consequences that can wreak havoc with your finances.
 For many, the long process of recovery can sink them deep into debt that can create long-term problems with their finances.

-We just got out of a pretty rough hurricane season, and hundreds of thousands of people are still dealing with the effects of flooding, power outages, property damage, and much more.
+We are currently in the midst of a pretty horrible hurricane season, and hundreds of thousands of people are still dealing with the effects of flooding, power outages, property damage, and much more.
 People are also dealing with the on-going devastating wildfires in California.
 There are A LOT of people who probably have some financial questions about how to deal with these things.

 Here are a few helpful tips to assist you in managing the financial effects of a natural disaster: